Sample randomization for Olink® Target 96 and Olink® Explore

 Correct sample randomization will empower your study and minimize the risk of introducing any bias that can confound downstream analyses.
 The purpose is to make sure the technical variation is not mixed with the biological variation being investigated.

-Olink applies Intensity normalization to the final NPX data as default for all studies where samples are randomized.
+Olink applies Intensity normalization to the final NPX data for Target 96 and Explore data as default for all studies where samples are randomized.

 How to randomize your samples

 The simplest way to randomise your samples is to use a random number generator.
 Assign a random number to all your samples, sort them according to the random numbers and place the samples accordingly in your plate or sort your tubes in the given order.

 There are also more advanced ways of randomizing your samples as well as some online tools that might be of assistance.
 If you cannot randomize your samples yourself, Olink Analysis Service can help with this.

 Please note that the randomization should be evaluated so that by chance some experimental variables were not placed on e.g. one sample plate.

 Samples in a longitudinal study that are collected from the same individual at different time points should, if possible, all be included on the same plate to further reduce variation in the data.
 The individuals should then be distributed so that the remaining experimental variables of interest are evenly distributed across plates.

 For complex studies, such as cross-sectional studies with many groups or several important covariates, a more complex randomization plan might be required.
 For questions or further recommendations on how to randomize your project, please contact email@example.com.